Get information about B.C's Ventilation Index and the rules on open burning.

 - Open burning rules

-- Location in the province
+- The location in the province

-- Atmospheric conditions
+- The atmospheric conditions

 The index is similar to a weather forecast, except it provides information on how well smoke will mix into the air.

-To predict ventilation, the index uses both the:
+To predict ventilation, the index uses both:

-- Mixing height of the atmosphere
+- The mixing height of the atmosphere

 - This means, how high smoke will rise

-- Wind speed
+- The wind speed

 With a higher mixing height and sufficient wind speeds, smoke should disperse and not impact neighbours.

-To start a burn in most populated areas of the Province, a ventilation index of Good is required.
+To start a burn in most populated areas of the province, a Ventilation Index of Good is required.

-Before burning, you also need to check the Open burning rules
+Before burning, you also need to check the open burning rules.

 The province is broken into zones that are based on where the most people live.

-Forecast and Smoke Sensitivity Zone interactive map
+Forecast and smoke sensitivity zone interactive map

 Access the Ventilation Index Forecast and Smoke Sensitivity Zone Interactive Map for the current ventilation forecast and find out if you can burn today at your location.